This article was originally published in July 2019

-As of the end of June, the OPM retirement backlog was at 18,501, which is up 7% from the previous month’s ending inventory of 17,228.
-The number of incoming claims for retirement benefits also experienced an uptick, growing about 4% since May’s incoming total of 7,877.
-For just June’s completed claims, which equates to 6,928 new retirees, the average processing time for such paperwork to be finalized is 60 days.
+As of the end of April, the OPM retirement backlog was at 25,386, which is down 7.2% from the previous month’s ending inventory of 27,368.
+The number of incoming claims for retirement benefits also reduced, going down about 4% from March’s incoming total of 9,664.
+For just April’s completed claims, which equates to 9,414 new retirees, the average processing time for such paperwork to be finalized was 71 days.
 Back in 1977, the overall average was 61 days.
-Despite many efforts over the decades, the costly time-consuming operations involved in officially making a federal worker into a retiree hasn’t changed much.
+Despite many efforts over the decades, the costly time-consuming operations involved in officially making a federal worker into a retiree haven’t changed much.
 The procedures in place are still analog and paper-based, and often called inefficient, wasteful, and “unacceptable.”
 In fact, such criticism has been made before, specifically by Congress, in 1981, 1997, 2008, 2014, and in 2018 when the idea of a merger between GSA and OPM was being discussed.

 If one was curious enough to look for answers regarding why the process is so arduous, he or she may find themselves at Iron Mountain in Boyers, PA.
 There, 600 OPM employees work 230 feet underground in an old limestone mine dealing with truckloads of paperwork.
 Literally, since the 1960s, several trucks bring boxes and boxes of paperwork for hundreds of Federal Government workers on a daily basis.
 The reason for the peculiar location and facility is not secrecy or security, but space.
 To handle the demands of the largest employer in the country, there needs to be room for all of those forms as the process is still weighed down by physical files and documents.
 Even what is performed on a computer must be printed out and filed away within the catacomb-like aisles of untouched filing cabinets.